Center for Accessible Resources (CAR) provides test accommodations in two CAR testing facilities for qualified students.

 - CARTesting will work with the instructor to arrange accommodations.

-If a student is observed utilizing unauthorized materials, an incident report will be completed by the test proctor and sent to the instructor who will determine the consequences.
+If a student is observed using unauthorized materials, an incident report will be completed by the test proctor and sent to the instructor who will determine the consequences.

 - CARTesting provides a distraction reduced test taking experience relative to the typical LCC classroom (1 to 7 students testing in one room).